Relative trace formulas and subconvexity estimates of L-functions for Hilbert modular forms: Introduction

 This article is organized as follows.
-After a preliminary section, in \S 3, we recall the definition of the Shintani functions for the symmetric pair $(\GL(2,\R),T)$ with $T$ being the diagonal torus studied by \cite{Hirano}, and prove several properties of them necessary later.
+After a preliminary section, in \S 3, we recall the definition of the Shintani functions for the symmetric pair $(\GL(2,\R),T)$ studied by \cite{Hirano} with $T$ being the diagonal torus, and prove several properties of them necessary later.
 In \S 4, we briefly review about the Green function on $\GL(2)$ over a non-archimedean local field, which was introduced in \cite[\S 5]{Tsud}.
-Combining these, in \S 5, we define a left $H_\A$-equivariant smooth function on the adele group $\GL(2, \A)$ with the ``reproducing property" (Proposition~\ref{Green and period}), calling it the adelic Green function.
+Combining these, in \S 5, we define a left $H_\A$-equivariant smooth function on the adele group $\GL(2, \A)$ with the ``reproducing property" (Lemma~\ref{Green and period}), calling it the adelic Green function.
 Here $H$ denotes the diagonal split torus of $\GL(2)$.
-In \S 6, after reviewing the explicit formulas of the toral period integrals of $\GL(2)$ cusp forms with arbitrary level given by \cite{Sugiyama1}, we compute the spectral expansion of the automorphic renormalized kernel \eqref{centralObj}, which is constructed by forming the sum of the adelic Green function translated by $H_F\bsl G_F$ after a regularization to compensate ${\rm{vol}}(H_F\bsl H_\A)=\infty$.
+In \S 6, after reviewing the explicit formulas of the toral period integrals of $\GL(2)$ cusp forms with arbitrary level given by \cite{Sugiyama1}, we compute the spectral expansion of the automorphic renormalized kernel \eqref{centralObj}, which is constructed by forming the sum of the adelic Green function translated by $H_F\bsl \GL(2, F)$ after a regularization to compensate ${\rm{vol}}(Z_{\AA}H_F\bsl H_\A)=\infty$, where $Z$ is the center of $\GL(2)$.
+Although such a regularization is not needed in the spectral side since \eqref{centralObj} is cuspidal, the regularization plays a role in the geometric side in \S8.
 In \S 7 and \S 8, closely following \cite[\S 12]{Tsud}, we compute the geometric expression of the period integral of the automorphic renormalized kernel.
 Up to \S 8, most of the estimates and computations are obtained from the corresponding ones in \cite{Tsud} and \cite{Sugiyama2} by modification at archimedean places; we make the proofs as brief as possible by leaving detailed arguments to our previous works.
-In the final formula (Theorem~\ref{RELATIVETRACEFORMULA}), two linear functionals $\tilde \JJ^\eta_{{\rm{u}}}(\fn|\alpha)$ and $\JJ^\eta_{\rm{hyp}}(\fn|\alpha)$ in the test function $\alpha$ arise.
-We can deduce Theorem~\ref{ED-THM} easily from Theorem~\ref{RELATIVETRACEFORMULA} as explained in 9.1; the point is to show that the term $\tilde \JJ^\eta_{{\rm{hyp}}}(\fn|\alpha)$ amounts at most to $\nr(\fn)^{-\delta}$ giving an error term.
-The new and essential contribution of this paper to the relative trace formula is probably \S 10 and \S 11, which are devoted to computing the functionals $\tilde \JJ^\eta_{{\rm{u}}}(\fn|\alpha)$ and $\JJ^\eta_{\rm{hyp}}(\fn|\alpha)$ explicitly for particular but sufficiently general test functions $\alpha$.
+In the final formula (Theorem~\ref{RELATIVETRACEFORMULA}), two linear functionals $\tilde \JJ^\eta_{{\rm{u}}}(l, \fn|\alpha)$ and $\JJ^\eta_{\rm{hyp}}(l, \fn|\alpha)$ in the test function $\alpha$ arise.
+We can deduce Theorem~\ref{ED-THM} easily from Theorem~\ref{RELATIVETRACEFORMULA} as explained in \S 9; the point is to show that the term $\JJ^\eta_{{\rm{hyp}}}(l, \fn|\alpha)$ amounts at most to $\nr(\fn)^{-\delta}$ giving an error term.
+The new and essential contribution of this paper to the relative trace formula is probably \S 10 and \S 11, which are devoted to computing the functionals $\tilde \JJ^\eta_{{\rm{u}}}(l, \fn|\alpha)$ and $\JJ^\eta_{\rm{hyp}}(l, \fn|\alpha)$ explicitly for particular but sufficiently general test functions $\alpha$.
 For the result, we refer to Theorems~\ref{HYPERBOLIC(fine)} and \ref{UNIPOTENT(fine)}.
 In the final section \S 12, we prove Theorem~\ref{T4} by applying the relative trace formula (Theorem~\ref{RELATIVETRACEFORMULA}) to a specially chosen test function (see 12.1) originally due to Iwaniec.
 In the proof, our explicit formula of orbital integrals for arbitrary Hecke functions plays an essential role.
-We would like to mention our another work in progress \cite{SugiyamaTsuzuki} where we obtain an analogue of results in \cite{Royer} for the central (derivative of) $L$-values of Hilbert modular forms; in this work, our explicit relative trace formula is also indispensable.
+We would like to mention our work \cite{SugiyamaTsuzuki} where we obtain an analogue of results of \cite{Royer} for the central (derivative of) $L$-values of Hilbert modular forms; in \cite{SugiyamaTsuzuki}, the explicit relative trace formula to be developed in this article is also indispensable.

 {\bf Basic notation and convention} : Let $\NN$ be the set of all positive integers and we write $\NN_{0}$ for $\NN \cup \{0\}$.
 For any condition $P$, we put $\delta(P)=1$ if $P$ is true, and $\delta(P)=0$ if $P$ is false, respectively.
 For any $z\in \C^\times$ and $\alpha\in \C$, we define $\log z$ and $z^\alpha$ by the formula